**This post may contain affiliate links.**

 What Are The Symptoms Of IBS?

 There are a variety of symptoms experienced by those with IBS.
-Symptoms vary from person to person in what is experienced and the severity of the symptoms.
+Symptoms and their severity vary from person to person.
 Women tend to have an increase in symptoms during their menses (Perhaps this may be why there is a theory that hormones play a role).

 Symptoms may include: